Updated 6 October 2019

 I started with the I-9 on the first setting, Balance, but that didn’t seem to change the pain, either for better or worse, so I proceeded to the middle setting: Acute, where I did most of my treatment.
 At the end of the day, I did at least 20 minutes on the Deep Calm, which did increase the pain somewhat, but only for a few minutes.
 I used the Deep Calm setting because it made me fall asleep.

-(You can print out the following treatment section by going to How to Knock Out a Migraine with Infratonic 9 Sound Waves, but don’t reprint any of my articles elsewhere, and please don’t distribute them without proper attribution and copyright information.)
+(You can print out the following treatment section by going to How to Knock Out a Migraine with Infratonic 9 Sound Waves, but please don’t distribute them without proper attribution and copyright information.)

 Crown of the Head (area A)